 Language: The two key languages of Sri Lanka are Sinhala and Tamil with the majority of people speaking Sinhala.
-Many people speak English, but you might have a hard time communicating with most of the locals.
-In such circumstances, a smile works best, and Sri Lankans will be happy to help.
+Many people speak English, but you might have a hard time communicating with some of the locals.

 Currency: Sri Lankan Rupee.

 Visa: Use these free online visa checker and calculator tools so you know if a visa for Sri Lanka is required (which depends on the country you’re from) and if so, how long it will take to process your visa and the cost.

 Electricity: Sri Lanka operates on a 230 V supply of electricity with a frequency of 50 Hz.
 Plug types D and G are associated, where type D has three round pins arranged in a triangle whereas type G has three rectangular pins arranged in a triangle.
 I recommend bringing a Universal Travel Adapter so you don’t need to keep buying new adapters for each new country you visit.

 Lonely Planet Sri Lanka: Check price on Amazon